swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 // Prints "true"
 ```

-When using Unicode scalar semantics, however, the regular expression only matches the composed version of the string, because each `.` matches a single Unicode scalar value.
+When using Unicode scalar semantics, however, the regex only matches the composed version of the string, because each `.` matches a single Unicode scalar value.

 ```swift
 let queRegexScalar = queRegex.matchingSemantics(.unicodeScalar)